oOFaYOo/Animal-Website/README.md

 This project has no real application and was created for the purpose of practice.

-Third experience in writing projects using HTML5, CSS3, JS6
+Third experience in writing projects using HTML5, CSS3, JS

 First experience of using classes, modules, interaction between frontend and backend using HTTP